 If you’re searching for the best video calling app, you may come across Google Duo.
 By configuring your mobile and Google account, you can make high-quality video/audio calls with anyone in the world.
 The developer has recently extended the group calling limit to 12, so you can chat with all your friends, co-workers, and family members.
-Features like family mode, knock-knock, and few more make it popular among the users.
-Due to its popularity, most of the Linux/Ubuntu users are finding ways to download this app.
+Features like family mode, knock-knock, and a few more make it popular among users.
+Due to its popularity, most Linux/Ubuntu users are finding ways to download this app.
 Let’s discuss the possible ways to access Google Duo on Linux.

 Is Google Duo available for Linux?